vrhovnik/azure-demo-monitoring-basics/README.md

    file).
 It will compile containers from *containers* folder and push them to the registry.
 7. Azure Kubernetes Service with connection to Azure Container Registry (you can change values in [parameters](bicep/aks.parameters.json) file).
 After creating the resource, it will attach registry and get connection information and store them to .kubeconfig file to be able to access the cluster.
+It will deploy newly created containers as deployment inside namespace with public access points.
 8. Azure Virtual Machine and will install basic web application with SQL, Sysinternals, .NET and other tools to be able to work with the environment.